 When you book a Foreign Currency transaction in Saasu, you capture the FX conversion rate.
 However, if customers are paying you later, the FX rate can differ as time has passed and FX markets have moved.

-Example: You are a New Zealand business and the NZD dollar is at 1.25 to the USD.
+Example: You are a Australian business and the AUD dollar is currently at 0.80.
 You enter a sale into Saasu for USD100.00.
 In this transaction, Saasu books two items to the ledger:

-- NZD $100 to Income: XYZ (Local currency transaction amount).
+- AUD $100 to Income: XYZ (Local currency transaction amount).

 This allows us to control various reporting and display situations.
-It also enables accountants to isolate the FX conversion amount ($25) from the transaction amount ($100), amongst other things.
+It also enables accountants to isolate the FX conversion amount ($25) from the transaction amount ($100), among other things.